 Some musical acts are so ingrained in the music culture in the United States that many fans don’t know they’re actually Canadian.
 How many of the artists on this list surprise you?

-Bieber is arguably the biggest name in the Canadian music scene and, in many people’s opinions, the world.
-Justin Bieber was born on March 1, 1994, in London, Ontario, and currently lives in nearby Waterloo.
+Bieber is one of the most notable names in the Canadian music scene and, in many people’s opinions, the world.

 He experienced his breakthrough when Scooter Braun, a college dropout wanna-be record executive, came across one of his YouTube performances in 2007.